poojasundar15/poojasundar15/README.md

 ## 👋 Hy Everyone!
-This is Pooja Sundar®™ Computer Application student, who is having a technonlogy Enthusiast 👋
+This is Pooja Sundar®™ Computer Application student pursuing MCA, who is having a technonlogy Enthusiast 👋

 ### Find me all around the web: